Excellence in Analytical Chemistry

 If the certificate is issued by the applicant’s employer or any other institution rather than local municipality, please keep in mind that the document must certify the exact address of the applicant, not the address of a company the applicant was/is working for.

 Please upload the document to the DreamApply application system.
 A hard copy of the document should be sent to University of Tartu by March 26.

 6. Proof on the English language proficiency.
+Please note that language certificates issued by other universities are not accepted!
 One of the following international tests is required:

 - IELTS Academic: Overall mark of 6.5 and no section below 5.5.
 Copy of the test result is accepted, as it will be verified online by UT;

 - TOEFL iBT® (Internet-based): minimum score 90.
 The revised TOEFL® Paper-delivered Test: minimum 22 for all subcategories.
 The TOEFL result must be sent directly to the University of Tartu by the Educational Testing Service.
 TOEFL institutional code for the University of Tartu is 0133.
 The University of Tartu also accepts the TOEFL iBT Special Home Edition test result, see further information here;